jasone/sqlive/docs/docs.md

 ```

-If you are unsure about your queries, you can ask SQLive to list the indexes that were used for a particular query through the option --show-used-indexes.
+If you are unsure about your queries, you can ask SQLive to list the indexes that were used for a particular query through the option `--show-used-indexes`.
 This option is particularly useful when trying to optimize your queries.

 ```